Understanding Recipes¶

 steps:

-- name: deploy-production
+- id: deploy-production

 agent: foundation:modular-builder